bertrandom/wordler/README.md

 brew install go
 ```

+Check your version:
 ```
 go version
 ```

-should be at least 1.17.
+It should be at least 1.17.

 And then: